Sorin373/SpeedyGo/README.md

     - [Create the required tables](#create-the-required-tables)
 - [Contact](#contact)

-# Installation
+# Building the executable binaries

-In order to successfully set up and run the app, this section will walk you through all the necessary steps.
+In order to successfully set up and build the app, this section will walk you through all the necessary steps.

 - First and foremost, we need to ensure that you have correctly installed the following dependencies: **MySql-Connector-CPP** for managing the database, **Nlohmann-json** for working with Json files, and **Curl** for transferring data using different network protocols.